 Laparoscopic Surgery for Endometriosis

 Laparoscopy is the most common procedure used to diagnose and remove mild to moderate endometriosis.
-Instead of using a large abdominal incision, the surgeon inserts a lighted viewing instrument called a laparoscope through a small incision.
-If the surgeon needs better access, he or she makes one or two more small incisions for inserting other surgical instruments.
+Instead of using a large incision in the belly, the surgeon inserts a lighted viewing tool called a laparoscope through a small incision.
+If better access is needed, the surgeon makes one or two more small incisions for inserting other surgical tools.

 If your doctor recommends a laparoscopy, it will be to:

 - View the internal organs to look for signs of endometriosis and other possible problems.
-This is the only way that endometriosis can be diagnosed with certainty.
+This is the only way that the doctor can be sure that you have the condition.
 But a "no endometriosis" diagnosis is never certain.
 Growths (implants) can be tiny or hidden from the surgeon's view.

 - Remove any visible endometriosis implants and scar tissue that may be causing pain or infertility.
 If an endometriosis cyst is found growing on an ovary (endometrioma), it is likely to be removed.